What Is a Stockbroker?

 Do I Need a Stockbroker?

-Instead, you need the help of a stockbroker who's licensed and registered to facilitate transactions with the stock exchange.
-That doesn't mean you need to work with an individual advisor to manage your portfolio, though.
+In order to buy, trade and sell stocks, you need someone who's licensed and registered to facilitate transactions with the stock exchange.
+However, that doesn't mean you need to work with an individual advisor to manage your portfolio.

 If you don't have a sizable portfolio yet or you'd prefer to manage your investments on your own, you can stick with an online or discount brokerage firm to minimize your costs.
 However, if you want help with your portfolio, you may enlist the help of an investment advisor or full-service broker to provide you with additional resources, guidance and hands-on assistance.